 “Have a good day, you guys,” Noah said as he headed for the door with a smile and a wave for Megan.

 And with that, he’d exchanged more words with others by six a.m. than he usually said in a full day.
-He got back in his truck and drove the ten seconds it took to get to the parking lot at the inn, sat in his warm truck to eat the egg sandwich on a grilled English muffin, and drink the coffee fixed just the way he liked it.
+He got back in his truck and drove the ten seconds it took to get to the parking lot at the inn, sat in his warm truck to eat the bacon and egg sandwich on a grilled English muffin and drink the coffee fixed just the way he liked it.

 Noah had thought about moving somewhere that no one knew him, so there’d be no chance of anyone mentioning her name out of the blue like his mother had done this morning.
 His mom didn’t know the details of what’d gone down with her.
-If she had, she’d never mention her name to him.
+If she had, she’d never mention Melinda’s name to him.
 Noah didn’t blame his mother for having questions.
 Of course she did.
-One minute he was happily married, and the next, he wasn’t.
+One minute, he was happily married, and the next, he wasn’t.

 The last thing on God’s green earth he wanted to do was relive that nightmare, even if it meant his mother would never again say her name in his presence.
 Since he didn’t want to talk about what’d happened, he supposed he had to put up with the occasional question even after all this time.

-As prepared as he could be to face another frigid day on the job, he got out of his truck and headed toward the framed outline of the inn, which was barely visible in the misty first morning light.
+As prepared as he could be to face another frigid day on the job, he got out of his truck and headed toward the framed outline of the inn, which was barely visible in the mist of early morning.

 She drove him mad in more ways than one.
 For one thing, she micromanaged every aspect of the job—or at least she tried to.
 For another, any time she looked at him with daggers in her brown eyes, the way she was now, he went hard as stone.
-He told himself it was just because he hadn’t gotten laid in so long, but he’d started to think it was something much worse than that.
+He told himself it was just because he hadn’t gotten laid in a while, but he’d started to think it was something much worse than that.

-Because there was absolutely no way he could actually be attracted to the feisty, bossy, pain-in-his-ass, know-it-all architect from Boston.
+Because there was absolutely no way he could be attracted to the feisty, bossy, pain-in-his-ass, know-it-all architect from Boston.